 Grammarly is the world’s best-known grammar checker and the winner of our best grammar checker roundup.
 Its free plan lets you check your work for spelling and grammar errors.
 In my tests, it outperformed all of the competition, including Turnitin.
 The Premium version costs $139.95/year (or $150/year/user for businesses) and helps you improve your writing and checks for plagiarism.
 We cover it in detail in this full Grammarly review.

 I found Grammarly Premium’s suggestions on how to improve my writing very helpful.
 It considers clarity, delivery, and engagement, and will make your website content, blog posts, emails, and other writing more effective.

 Its plagiarism check is good, but not as good as Turnitin.
 The latter app compares your work with far more sources and uses more sophisticated algorithms to identify plagiarism.
 However, Grammarly’s check will meet most businesses’ needs at a more affordable price.

 ProWritingAid is another recommended grammar checker.
 It offers plagiarism checking as an add-on.
 For 60 plagiarism checks per year, it costs $24/month.
-We cover the app in detail in a separate review.

 I found the plagiarism check as fast and accurate as Grammarly’s.
 Its other features come in second best, however.
 Spelling and grammar checking is good, but it lags behind Grammarly when correcting punctuation errors.
 Turnitin is better at detecting plagiarism, and worse at checking for grammar.